Australian Football National Risk Protection Program (National Insurance program developed by Marsh and the AFL)

 Each State and Territory Association directly affiliated to the AFL and their Affiliations, Associations and Clubs have a certain level of insurance coverage under the Australian Football National Risk Protection Program which provides cover for:

-- Public liability (coverage for 3rd party personal claims against the club)
+- Public Liability (coverage for third party personal injury or property damage claims made against, and asserting liability on the part of, the club)

 - Club Management Liability (coverage for financial risks of the club / committee)

-- Asset protection (base level property contents cover – ex SA/NT)
+- Asset Protect (base level property contents cover at your declared location – excluding SA/NT)

 - Personal injury insurance (cover for participant and volunteer injury claims with 4 options available for clubs – bronze, silver gold or platinum)